prnvd/MaskON/README.md

 The program can be made to run over multiple images in any folder by a small addition to the program.
 But this sometimes doee not yield an accurate result.
 The program may not work in certain cases, this may be due to the format/size of the images.

+The cascade classifier I used is also attached here.